Every player must read and agree to these policies before playing.

 • I will respect boundaries, not engaging in topics or themes with which my fellow players are not comfortable.

-• I will inform my GM privately of any topics or themes to be avoided (hard line) or described only in passing (soft veil).
+• I will inform my GM privately of any topics or themes to be avoided entirely or described only in passing (“lines” and “veils”).

 • I will use players’ and characters’ names and pronouns as they are provided to me.